siamaksade/openshift-gitops-getting-started/README.md

 ![Argo CD - Cluster Config](images/gitops-11.png)

-You an also check that a namespace called `spring-petclinic` is created on the  cluster.
+You can also check that a namespace called `spring-petclinic` is created on the cluster.

-Now that the configuration sync is in place, any changes in the Git repository will be automatically detect by Argo CD and would change the status of the **cluster-configs** to `OutOfSync` which implies a drift from the desired configuration.
-One can set the [sync policy to automated](https://argoproj.github.io/argo-cd/user-guide/auto_sync/) in order for Argo CD to automatically roll out changes form Git repository to the cluster.
+Now that the configuration sync is in place, any changes in the Git repository will be automatically detect by Argo CD and would change the status of the **cluster-configs** to `OutOfSync`, which implies a drift from the desired configuration.
+One can set the [sync policy to automated](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) in order for Argo CD to automatically roll out changes form Git repository to the cluster.

 ## Deploy Applications with Argo CD